learn-co-students/nyc04-seng-ft-041920/12-sinatra-crud/README.md

 ### Outline
 - Review our code from yesterday
-    - Update our index view & create a show view
+    - Update our index view & Create a show view
         - Links
         - Dynamic Routing
 - Finish *Read* part of CRUD